Steph-Blondet/chartbuilder/README.md

 # Chart Builder AngularJS #

 ### Synopsis
 _Chart Builder_ is a web app that lets you build four different types of charts (line, bar, pie and radar) with two different color themes (light and dark theme).
-You can add data to the spreadsheet, chage its title, and add a legend and see the chart updated automatically.
+You can add data to the spreadsheet, change its title, and add a legend to see the chart updated automatically.

 ### Technologies Used